---->

 light is said by some to be waves of a range of frequencies, it

-perhaps not responding to gravity like normal matter.
-Neutrons were
+perhaps not responding to gravity like normal matter particles.
+And a quantal or non-continuous emission

 at first claimed to be light wave photons, but they act quite

-differently and collide with atom nucleons more than with atom
+differently and interact with atom nucleons more than with atom

 electrons.